 Stream Xbox games from the cloud

 Get a first look at game streaming with Xbox in Project xCloud (Preview).
-Play Xbox favourites on your Android phone or tablet directly from the cloud over Wi-Fi or your mobile network.
-As we’re starting to roll out this test, we invite you to help shape the future of game streaming.
+Play over 50 Xbox favourites on your Android phone or tablet, streaming directly from the cloud over Wi-Fi or your mobile network.
+As we continue to roll out this test, we invite you to help shape the future of game streaming.

 Compatible mobile device: Android version 6.0 or greater, Bluetooth version 4.0+